Not as hot as you might think…

 Where can you buy jalapeño peppers?

-Jalapeños are a smart spicy pepper that can be found nearly everywhere.
+Jalapeños can be found nearly everywhere.
 Whatever you call jalapeño peppers, they are good spicy eating and a global food rock star.
-Use them raw in dishes, pick up a chipotle rub (chipotle is a smoke-dried jalapeño), or grab one of the many jalapeño hot sauces out there to add some fire to your menu.
-In fact Sriracha, one of the most famous hot sauce in the world, is made from red jalapeño peppers.
+Use them raw in dishes, pick up a chipotle rub (chipotle pepper is a smoke-dried jalapeño), or grab one of the many jalapeño hot sauces out there to add some fire to your menu.
+In fact Sriracha sauce, one of the most famous hot sauce in the world, is made from red jalapeño peppers.
 The jalapeño is a great hot pepper to master before moving up to the hotter reaches of the Scoville scale.